grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 [//]: # (### Percy decides to head for the bottom)

 Captain Percy was running out of ideas.
 It was easy to make the decision to get to the surface at any cost while there still remained some levers to pull and options to choose between.
-But now nothing remained that she could think of that could move them upwards.
+But now there was nothing she could think of that could move them upward.

 She cleared her mind.
-The surface was less than 100 meters away --- there were people who could throw a ball that distance.
+The surface was less than a hundred meters away --- there were people who could throw a ball that distance.
 The surface was not her natural environment anyway.
-Up there was war, borderlines, treaties, enforcers and Authorities.
+Up there was war, borderlines, treaties, enforcers, and Authorities.
 Up there was conflict, nations, and bureaucracy.
 Under the dark water was where she belonged.
 Where she could steer her boat in whatever direction she chose, free to go where she liked, when she liked.
 This was a virtue of being able to move along the Z axis --- something only available to submarines.
 It provided an exponentially larger amount of room to maneuver.
 Still, she had no desire to die down here.
 And no matter how safe and free she felt underwater, there was always that yawning gulf underneath.
 A dark, cold, bottomless chasm.
 Once you go _too_ far under, you go under forever.
 She enjoyed her freedom, but she did not want to wallow in its icy depths.

 She put the idea of the surface aside.
 What if she did look under the dark water instead of up toward the surface light?
 What was down there in the abyss?
 What if they could find safety in the deep?

 "Hemi, how far down is the bottom where we are now?"

-"1000 meters, give or take.
+"One thousand meters, give or take.
 Essentially bottomless."

 "Hmm."
 She slipped down the ladder from the control room and stepped forward to the navigation table located just behind the sonar operator's station.

-The navigation station sat on top of a stack of flat files which held charts that were not of immediate use.
-Behind the flat files, rolls of charts that were more commonly used were stacked between upright stakes.
-When they had the white lights on, the charts showed their age, yellowed and flaking at the edges.
+The navigation station sat on top of a stack of flat files containing charts that were not of immediate use.
+Behind the flat files, rolls of more commonly-used charts were stacked between upright stakes.
+With the white lights on, the charts showed their age, yellowed and flaking at the edges.

-Hemi had the _Prospect's_ current position marked with a grease pencil on a glass sheet laying over the chart that showed the region of the ocean they were moving through.
-The black smudges trailed up away from the shoreline they had left days before.
+Hemi had marked the _Prospect's_ current position on a glass sheet laying over the chart that showed the region of the ocean they were moving through.
+The black smudges of grease pencil trailed up away from the shoreline they had left days before.
 They were in the middle of the ocean.
 It was a wasteland, far from any continental shelf or island that they could make it to on battery power alone, while slowly sinking.

 She pulled down a magnifier that hung from the ceiling by a retractable line.
 She looked closely at the grease markings on the chart, and the depth markings around them.
 "Hemi... come down here."

-Hemi's bulk eased down the ladder from the control room a moment later.
+Hemi's bulk eased down the ladder from the control room.
 She pointed to a spot on the chart.
 "Figure out how to get us here --- assuming we can hold the boat over the pit and squeeze every last watt from our batteries."

 Hemi peered through the magnifier at the chart, then pulled his slide rule from his pocket.
-He made some adjustments and some marks with the grease pencil on the glass.
+He made some adjustments and marks with the grease pencil on the glass.
 He touched his fingertips with the point of the pencil while muttering some numbers out loud.
 "It is too close to call, mathematically.
-I can not say if it is possible."
+I cannot say if it is possible."

 "If we can't do it, it's a fucking long way to the bottom."

-"If I spend some time tracking our exact depth, speed, battery status, and most importantly how quickly we are gaining depth, then I can get a sense of our rate of, um... decline.
+"If I spend some time tracking our exact depth, speed, battery status, and most importantly how quickly we are gaining depth, then I can get a sense of our rate of, um...decline.
 I would then be better able to tell you what our chances are.
 I need a short span of time to do that."

-"No chances Hemi.
+"I don't want chances Hemi.
 I just want you to figure out how to make those numbers add up so we can find the bottom with the boat intact, and not a mile under water."
 She ascended to the control room.

 [//]: # (----- invisible character break)